 Medications and Pain Killers

 You should also be very careful to avoid NSAID medications whilst training and racing.
-Drugs such as larger doses of aspirin, voltarol (diclofenac) and ibuprofen (e.g. Nurofen) can cause kidney problems when combined with high-intensity exercise, and in very rare cases can affect bowel function.
+Drugs such as larger doses of aspirin, voltarol (diclofenac) and ibuprofen (e.g. Nurofen) can cause kidney problems when combined with high-intensity exercise and dehydration, and in very rare cases can affect bowel function.
 If pain relief is required, please use paracetamol instead.
 Please discuss this with your GP if you take any of these medications regularly.
 If your GP is not available, please log into your VideoDoc (which you can have access to if 2 days before, during the race day and 2 days after if you subscribed to the service)

 You should also consult your GP if you take any medications that can make you more susceptible to heatstroke or collapse, such as thyroxine, blood pressure medications or a number of moods stabilising drugs or antidepressants.